huaweicloud/terraform-provider-huaweicloud/docs/data-sources/nat_gateway.md

 ## Argument Reference

+* `region` - (Optional) The region in which to obtain the gateways.
+If omitted, the provider-level region will work as default.

 * `id` - (Optional) The ID of the NAT gateway.

 * `name` - (Optional) The name of the NAT gateway.